 Oxytocin is the hormone that MOVES milk.

 It is the hormone responsible for the "let down" of milk.
-Without it, the milk will sit in the breast.
-This sends a message to the brain and that there is no baby to feed and milk production is not needed.
+Without it, the milk will sit in the breast and eventually milk production will stop.

 How do I increase my hormone levels?